brundonsmith/crowdx/README.md

 I created this because I'm a huge fan of MobX, but the "magic" that goes into it - while simple at its heart - may not be clear to everybody, and can be a turn-off for some.
-So I wanted to create a minimal demonstration of the principles to rob them of their mystery, and hopefull make more people comfortable using this kind of paradigm.
+So I wanted to create a minimal demonstration of the principles to rob them of their mystery, and hopefully make more people comfortable using this kind of paradigm.

 Secondarily: this was a learning experience for me to more thoroughly